What is FIPS 140-3?

 Why is FIPS 140 Important?

 This procurement “check-box” item is a deal breaker.
-Vendor claims of “designed for FIPS” or “FIPS ready” are not sufficient to pass this hurdle.
+Vendor claims of “designed for FIPS” or “FIPS ready” do not pass this hurdle.
+Also, be careful with claims of vendor affirmation, as it is frequently a red flag for federal buyers.

 No FIPS certificate = No sale